frontyardprojects/frontyardprojects.github.io/about/index.md

 By Alexandra Crosby (previous resident and co-founder of frontyard)

 [Frontyard, a starting point](http://walkinglab.org/frontyard-a-starting-point/) (October 2016)
-By Mapping Edges (pervious residents at Frontyard)
+By Mapping Edges (previous residents at Frontyard)

 [Frontyard for Canvas on FBi 94.5FM](https://archive.org/details/Frontyardoncanvas) By Olivia Rosenman (Frontyard kimchi leader and local journalist)